 Unfortunately you will have to pay for the whole course to guarantee your place.
 Although if you miss 3 or more lessons in a row due to that ‘special’ holiday then the above rule for catch ups may apply.

 How do I re-enrol for the next course?

-All customers are automatically re enrolled for the next course, however, you will need to give the approriate notice to leave.
-For the hospitalpool this is one months notice plus seven days before your next payemnt is due if applicable.
+All customers are automatically re enrolled for the next course, however, you will need to give the appropriate notice to leave.
+For the hospital pool this is one months notice plus seven days before your next payemnt is due if applicable.
 At West Bucaklnd, you can cancel your next set of lessons when you receive your child's report. there will be a cut off date for you to do this.

 What if my child has a cold or is unwell?

 It is not wise to bring your child swimming with anything more than a very mild cold.
 Please consider the other children in your group as your child will spread infection and is unlikely to enjoy swimming at that time.